hrubanj/webpage/_posts/2024-02-24-controlling-home-power-plant-with-ai-part-1.markdown

 And, as mentioned before, the buying price is usually higher than the selling price.

 The default allows for some tuning, but it does not address one important issue:
 It does not think ahead.
-It does not try to optimize when the selling should happen.
+It won't try to optimize when the selling should happen.
-And you might want to sell the electricity at a price peak time even if the battery is not full.
+Yet, you might want to sell the electricity at a price peak time even if the battery is not full.
 If you want to maximize profit, you might have to change the settings several times per day.

 ### Naive heuristic - start without AI